All eazyBI for Jira eazyBI for Confluence Private eazyBI

 Pie chart

-To compare the ratio of the segments between compositions, you can use the Donut [4] chart.
-You can think of a donut chart as being a stacked bar graph that has been curled around on itself.
+You can enable the Donut option to compare the ratio of the segments between compositions.
+You can think of a Donut chart as a stacked bar graph that has been curled around on itself.

-If you show data labels and percentages for each slice, you can hide the legend [5].
+If you display data labels and percentages for each slice, you can hide the Legend for a cleaner look.

 Scatter chart